 Mobile compatible: Yes

-Recommended: For professional players (Prediction Market / Betting Exchange)
+Recommended: For professional players (Prediction Market / Bitcoin Betting Exchange)

 Fairlay has recently burst onto the scene as a cryptocurrency (Bitcoin) betting exchange, where rather than use fiat currency for your sports betting, you can anonymously bet using BTC.
 The site allows its users to create bets, which others may choose to match with, creating market-driven prices that fluctuate based on how many people are betting a certain price.
 Definitely not your usual bookmaker, Fairlay is aiming to fulfill a gap in the market and ride the Bitcoin wave as this currency and others become more mainstream.
 The key benefits of using cryptocurrency for a given customer is that its fully anonymous, not even requiring an email address along with extremely low commission fees (much less than the 2-5% on Betfair, Smarkets and similar).

 So, betting markets, where to start?
 Well the entire layout of the Fairlay Sportsbook is not user friendly, indeed there is no traditional Sportsbook layout or list of Sports and Events, everything is generated by users, for users.
 Having said that, there are still a surprising number of markets around considering how nice this type of exchange betting is, with sports, politics, currency and even current affairs.
 Sadly, for an exchange, the odds gap between buy and sell is considerably larger than the major exchanges available today, and its worth checking whether this evens out the reduced commission by using this site for your betting experience.
-New customers can take advantage of a tasty sign up offer, if you contact Fairlay via email you are eligible for a 1mBTC sign up bonus, but first you also need to deposit the same amount into you’re newly created account.
-Unfortunately aside from this, no further promotions are available in order to keep the commission and transaction fees as low as possible.
+More than 90% of Fairlay’s markets have a base commission of 0.25%.
+Only politics, news and bitcoin bets have 2%.

 Usability of the Site